nataliechang666/Eluvio_DS_challenge/README.md

 This work will be useful if we know how attractive news is, we can create more business opportunities for those products.
 In this problem, the news can be easily split to be two parts - attracting news & not attracting news.
 In the feature selection, I drop "down_votes" and "category" first, since they are all "0" and all "worldnews" and it is useless.
-In addition, I do the feature selection by featrue importance in lightGBM classfier and it shows [time_created, date_created] are effect for prediction "up_votes", so I also keep them.
+In addition, I do the feature selection by featrue importance in lightGBM classfier and it shows [time_created, date_created] are effect for prediction "up_votes", so I keep them.
 "title" and "over_18" are the factors since if the title is attracting, there should be more people to read and more probably to like it and also age will sometimes determine their interest
 "authors" may be an useful feature since some famous actor will be more likely to get likeness.
 There are 85838 authors in the data, thus, I used label encoding oh this feature.